-BEER & CLE TRIPARTITE SERIES - SESSION ONE
+BEER & CLE TRIPARTITE SERIES - SESSION THREE

 Ride Shares and Exotic Dancers: The Bumpy Road with Employee vs. Independent Contractor Classification

 Networking, drinks and hors d'oeuvres: 5:30 pm

 Bennet Alsher (involved in multiple lawsuits regarding improper classification at strip clubs)

 Steven E. Wolfe (Plaintiff-side Employment Law)

 Ellis Liu (represents an international ride share company)

 The purpose of this CLE is to provide lawyers an inside look into the difficult process employers and lawyers alike have in determining whether a worker is designated as an employee or an independent contractor.
 Misclassification issues can result in heavy fines and significant financial penalties.
 Mr. Alsher, Mr. Wolfe, and Mr. Liu each have significant experience dealing with this thorny issue and will impart significant knowledge to the attendees on the topic.

 Why you Need to Attend – This unique CLE event provides those in attendance with an opportunity to hear directly from extremely-knowledgeable practitioners on the process of worker classification.